Eggs are good for us and our little ones but what is it that makes them one of the best natural sources of goodness?

 Vital Vitamin D

 Sunshine helps our bodies to make Vitamin D (also known as the ‘sunshine vitamin’).
 But when the sun hasn’t got its hat on, it’s easy to miss out on this essential vitamin.

-Protein helps us grow, heal and fight off illness, and eggs aren’t just rich in protein; they’re rich in efficient, digestible, high quality protein, including all the amino acids you need to keep healthy.
-And that’s why we advise to get cracking from the start of your baby’s weaning journey at around six months.
+Protein helps us grow, heal and fight off illness, and eggs aren’t just rich in protein; they’re rich in digestible, efficient, digestible, high-quality protein, including all the amino acids you need to keep healthy.
+And that’s why we advise getting cracking from the start of your baby’s weaning journey at around six months.

 There isn’t a limit on the number of eggs you or your baby or child can eat.
 However, once you have introduced eggs at around six months, the government’s Scientific Advisory Committee on Nutrition advises that eggs should then be included regularly (for example, at least once per week) in order to ensure that your baby continues to tolerate them.

-Egg yolks contain vitamin A, vitamin B12 and vitamin B2.
-They help to keep your skin, eyes, blood, immune system, nervous system and metabolism nice and healthy.
-They also have plenty of folate, which is needed for your blood and immune system and especially important for mums-to-be!
+Egg yolks contain vitamin A, vitamin B12, and vitamin B2.
+They help to keep your skin, eyes, blood, immune system, nervous system, and metabolism nice and healthy.
+They also have plenty of folates, which are needed for your blood and immune system and especially important for mums-to-be!

 Egg yolks also contain important minerals like phosphorus, iodine, and selenium which help to keep your body healthy, beneficial polyunsaturated and monounsaturated fats, and essential omega-3 fatty acids that help to look after your heart, brain, and eyesight.

 And check out our egg recipes for weaning, baby and family here.